IshaankChopra/HFT_Exchange_Project_CPP/README.md

 # High-Frequency Trading (HFT) Simulation Framework

 A low-latency trading system simulation implemented in Modern C++ (C++17).
-This project simulates a complete trading loop—from parsing raw market data events to executing trades on a mock exchange—with a focus on **minimizing and measuring tick-to-trade latency**.
+This project simulates a complete trading loop-from parsing raw market data events to executing trades on a mock exchange with a focus on **minimizing and measuring tick-to-trade latency**.

 ## 🚀 Key Features